Today's Mining in Mexico

 In 2008 the Secretaria de Economia (SE) announced that there were a total of 263 mining companies with direct foreign investment working on 677 projects.
 Of these projects, 578 were in the exploration phase, 56 were producing, and 15 were in development.
 Of these companies, 198 had their central offices in Canada, 39 in the United States, 7 in the United Kingdom, 5 in Australia, 3 in Japan, and 11 in other countries not specified by the SE.

-Growth continues with the latest statistics from the Secretaria de Economia showing that in 2009, a total of 279 mining companies with direct foreign investment were working on 718 projects.
-Of these companies, 209 had their central offices in Canada; 42 in the United States; 7 in Australia; 6 in the United Kingdom; 4 in Japan; 2 each in China and North Korea; and 1 each in Chile, Luxemburg, India, Peru, Switzerland, Italy and the Netherlands.
+Growth continues with the latest statistics from the Secretaria de Economia showing that in 2012, a total of 283 mining companies with direct foreign investment were working on 842 projects.
+Of these companies, 204 had their central offices in Canada, 45 in the United States, 8 in China, 5 in Australia, 4 in the UK, 4 in Japan, 4 in South Korea, 2 in India, and 1 in each of the following countries: Chile, Luxembourg, India, Peru, Italy, Belgium, Spain and Brazil.

 Mines are often the key economic engine of many Mexican communities.
 Today's modern mining companies tend to work closely with their local communities to develop economic programs and projects to bring more than just the direct employment from the mine.
 By voluntarily participating in a community, mining companies and other local stakeholders (local government, education institutions, other businesses and farmers) can work together to ensure that the local population, including the poorest segments, can benefit from the presence of new investments and share in the growth potential of the local economy.

 Some of the spill-over effects that mining brings into the communities are: employment in the construction and service industries, education, housing, electricity, roads, potable clean water, medical services, and overall improvements to better the standard of living within the communities.
 All these translate into economic development for the small communities creating a snowball effect for the entire country of Mexico.